Study Abroad Opens Exciting New Horizons

 “Canadians are unusual in that we come from a very multicultural society when compared to many other countries and we can bring ideas to the table which many people from other countries haven’t even considered,” she says.
 “Your perspectives will be challenged when you go abroad, but you will also be able to challenge other people’s perspectives.”

-Though she wholeheartedly encourages peers to explore options, Murray adds that it’s not something to be done a whim.
+Though she wholeheartedly encourages peers to explore options, Murray adds that it’s not something to be done on a whim.

 “Many people go to different countries with high and hard-set expectations of how life will be there,” Murray says.
 “Particularly in Korea, lots of foreigners arrive thinking that the entire country is a theme park for K-pop or some type of technological utopia, and then they’re hit by the culture shock and begin to resent the country for not meeting their own personal expectations.
 I’ve seen this happen in Korea with students from other countries more than once, so I definitely recommend doing research beforehand.
 You’ve got to walk a fine line between anticipation and expectation, but it’s easy if you keep an open mind and open heart.”